kernelpanic9/kernelpanic9/README.md

 - 👋 Hi, I’m @kernelpanic9
-- 👀 I’m an IP network engineer working in the field since 2005.
-I've being in network operations role for the past 10 years and have a strong operational mindset.
+- 👀 I’m TCP/IP network engineer working in the field since 2005.
+I've being in network operations role for the past 15 years and have a strong operational mindset.
-Reliability is the number one priority in every project I participate, which I achieve by deploying proper monitoring and alerting systems.
+Reliability is the number one priority in every project I participate, which I achieve by deploying robust monitoring and alerting systems as well as network and systems automation.
-At my day job I use Go and Python for network automation tasks.
-- 🌱 I've got into blockchain space in 2020 and currently maintaining multiple nodes for various networks such as Solana, XX network and Oasis.
-- 💞️ I’m looking to collaborate on blockchain projects as a validator.
+- 🌱 I’m the founder of http://spectrumstaking.net, currently lead a team of SRE managing validators for high-performance and high-value blockchains (Solana, NEAR, Ethereum, etc.)
-- 📫 You can reach me on info@spectrumstaking.net
+- 📫 You can reach me on stan@spectrumstaking.net